 Right to lodge a complaint with a supervisory authority.
 If you take the view that HPI is not processing your Personal Data in accordance with the requirements set out herein or applicable EEA data protection laws, you can at any time lodge a complaint with the data protection authority of the EEA country where you live or with the data protection authority of Germany.

 Consents of children.
-This website and app also offers content for users of an age of below 16 years.
-If you are younger than 16, you need your parents to give consent to your useage of openHPI.
-Please direct this consent, written and signed, either to email@example.com or to
+This website and app also offer content for users of an age of below 16 years.
+If you are younger than 16, you need your parents to give consent to your usage of openHPI.
+Please direct this consent, written and signed, either to firstname.lastname@example.org or to

 Hasso-Plattner-Institut für Digital Engineering gGmbH